mingster/riben.life/web/doc/FOUNDATION/TECHNICAL-REQUIREMENTS-PHONE-LOGIN-KNOCK.md

   phoneNumber: "+886912345678",
 });

-// Verify OTP and sign in
-const { data: session, error: verifyError } = await authClient.signInPhone.verifyOTP({
+// Verify OTP and authenticate (sign up if new, sign in if existing) const { data: session, error: verifyError } = await authClient.signInPhone.verifyOTP({
   phoneNumber: "+886912345678",
   code: "123456",